This is to answer some of the common concerns or questions about privacy.

 - Someone is trying to connect to your IP camera from the outside.
 Firewalla will know and warn you.

-- Your camera is hacked and it been streaming to outside, firewalla will know.
+- Your camera is hacked and it has been streaming outside, firewalla will know.

-- You download a piece of malware from https://someplace.com, Firewalla will not know.
+- You download a piece of malware from a NOT known malware site https://someplace.com, Firewalla will not know.
 Antivirus should be able to catch that.

 - Your kid visited https://an-adult-site.com/something-bad.html, Firewalla will only see an-adult-site.com, but not the string behind that.